woodser/monero-ts/README.md

 ## How to Build WebAssembly Files from Source

-This project uses WebAssembly to package and execute Monero Core source code for use in a browser or other WebAssembly-enabled environment.
+This project uses WebAssembly to package and execute monero-project's source code for use in a browser or other WebAssembly-supported environment.

-Pre-built WebAssembly files for this project's source code is committed to ./build/ for convenience, but these files can be built independently from source code.
+For convenience, pre-built WebAssembly files for this project's source code are committed to ./build, but these files can be built independently from source code.

 To build this project's WebAssembly files from source code: